Scattered occasions

 Somewhere he comments on the organization of the universe.
 “It is certainly much easier to explain than that of a plant.”

-“And there is so much goodness and ingenuity in a drop of rain that you couldn’t buy it in an apothecary’s under half a sovereign.”
+And, “there is so much goodness and ingenuity in a drop of rain that you couldn’t buy it in an apothecary’s under half a sovereign.”